-Short scientists -- Germany Germany
+Short scientists -- Germany

 Charles Proteus Steinmetz 122 cm He was a German-American mathematician and electrical engineer.
 He stood 1.22 m.Charles Proteus Steinmetz (April 9, 1865 – October 26, 1923) was a German-American mathematician and electrical engineer.
 He fostered the development of alternating current that made possible the expansion of the electric power industry in the United States, formulating mathematical theories for engineers.
 He made ground-breaking discoveries in the understanding of hysteresis that enabled engineers to design better electric motors for use in industry. the first short scientists in the world.short scientists.